-Business Studies at Christ's is offered as an elective subject at GCSE and A Level.
+Business Studies at Christ's is offered as an optional subject in Years 10 and 11.
+The Business and Enterprise V-Cert provides an introduction to business and enterprise with a vocational and hands-on element.
+The V-Cert allows students to transition to BTEC Business taught in the Sixth Form.
 The aim is to allow students to develop a better understanding of the way in which the business world operates.

-Business Studies is taught by a dedicated subject specialist, Ms Vashisht.
+Business Studies is taught by two dedicated subject specialists, Mr Giles and Ms Hepburn.

 Key Stage 4

 The Business and Enterprise V Cert is designed for candidates of all abilities, designed for learners who want an introduction to business and enterprise that includes a vocational and hands-on element.
 It has been developed to enthuse and inspire learners about a career in business and enterprise.
 The qualification will appeal to learners who wish to either set up their own business, move into employment or progress onto further study.